aihumanity-io/emotion_detection/APIDocumentation.md

 * Requires camera permission and a device/simulator that supports camera preview.
 * Face detection and inference run sequentially; heavy workloads may reduce FPS.
 * The widget internally guards with `_isBusy` to avoid overlapping inference calls.

+## Errors and troubleshooting

+- Native bridge error codes (returned as `FlutterError`):
+  - `model_load_error`: model failed to load/compile/decrypt.
+  - `user_code_error`: invalid or missing user code when setting/clearing.
+  - `invalid_args` / `bad_args`: missing required fields in channel calls.
+  - `shard_store_error`: shard base64 invalid or could not be cached (iOS).
+- Manifest/shard validation (iOS): when `shard_required` is true and no valid shard or an expired shard is present, CEK unwrap fails until a fresh shard is set.
+- Ensure `WidgetsFlutterBinding.ensureInitialized()` and `availableCameras()`
+  are called before mounting `EmotionDetectorView` to avoid `MissingPluginException` or camera availability issues.

 ---